bruceravel/demeter/documentation/Athena/process/align.rst

 This algorithm works quite well for data that are fairly clean and are misaligned by less than 5 or 10 volts.
-For noisy data, the fit may be more successful if you choose to fit smoother data by selecting that option from the menu labeled :quoted:`Fit as:`.
+For noisy data, the fit may be more successful if you choose to fit smoother data by selecting that option from the menu labeled :guilabel:`Fit as:`.
 For very misaligned data, you may need to manually set an approximate value for :procparam:`Energy shift` before clicking the :kbd:`Auto align,light` button.

 You can apply the automated alignment algorithm to many groups in sequence.
 First mark all the groups that need to be aligned, then